RivYash/AwesomeProject/README.md

 # TodoList-native
-App developed to manage day today tasks
+App developed to manage day to day tasks